 In addition to their course work, CTY students enjoy an enriching experience outside the classroom.
 They live on campus under the supervision of resident assistants (RAs) and participate in a variety of afternoon and weekend activities.
 More importantly, they get to know other students like them—students with diverse interests, exceptional academic abilities, and a love of learning.
 Lasting friendships develop as students learn from each other both in and out of the classroom.
 Throughout the residential program, we focus on helping students to grow and have fun in a safe, supervised environment.

 CTY students come from many different backgrounds and have a wide variety of opinions and beliefs.
-At CTY, we believe this diversity is part of the educational experience the program provides, and we encourage students to embrace the opportunity to learn from others who are different from them.
+At CTY, we believe this diversity is part of the educational experience, and we encourage students to embrace the opportunity to learn from others who are different from them.

 Although helping students have a positive social experience is important to us, prospective students should know that their primary goal while enrolled in the program is to succeed in their academic endeavors.
 Students unable to make academics their first priority should not attend our program.